On The Landscape of Spoken Language Models: A Comprehensive Survey: Overall architecture

-The speech representations \( H^{\text{sp}} \) are further transformed through a modality adapter where typically \( L^\prime \leq L \).
-This transformation is intended to improve the alignment of the speech representations with the sequence model.
-In addition, the inherent length disparity between speech and text sequences can be addressed at this stage by applying temporal adjustments in \( \text{Adp}^{\text{sp}}() \).
+where typically \( L^\prime \leq L \) and $d'$ is the dimension of the transformed representation.
+This transformation is intended to improve the alignment of the speech representations with the sequence model, which may have been pre-trained as a text model.
+In addition, the length disparity between speech and text sequences can be addressed at this stage by applying temporal adjustments in \( \text{Adp}^{\text{sp}}() \).
 The text token sequence \( X^{\text{txt}} \) is also transformed into a sequence of vector representations, with the same dimensionality $d^\prime$, via an adapter

 The text adapter is typically simply an embedding table, and therefore $N^\prime = N$.\footnote{We are not aware of any \slms\ that use any text adapters besides the typical embedding table, nor models where $N^\prime \neq N$, but we allow this possibility in the definition for maximal generality.} After the adapters, therefore, the text and speech are mapped to the same representation space with dimension \( d^\prime \), but the text and speech representation sequences are still not necessarily the same length (i.e., $L^\prime$ and $N^\prime$ need not be identical).